-- Changes in Crown land harvest forecasts based upon new government and industry analyses. - Changes in private land harvest forecasts based upon actual harvests experienced over the past 5 years. - Updates on sawmill closures. - Updates on new bioenergy plants and pellet plants. - All mid-term sawmill operating rates were adjusted to reflect the forecast availability of sawlogs in each region in the mid-term.
-Where deemed appropriate, future sawmill closures were forecast to balance sawlog supply with demand. - All regional fibre transfers and fibre imports from outside BC (logs, chips, sawdust, shavings and hog fuel) were updated based upon known purchase/sale agreements. - Biomass fibre demands resulting from BC Hydro's Phase 1 and Phase 2 Biomass Calls for Power, Integrated Power Offer, Community Based Biomass Call, and the Open Power Offer have been incorporated into the future fibre demands of the industry.
-Fibre requirements for future load displacement projects included in BC Hydro's demand side management program have also been accounted for. - All estimates of delivered fibre costs were updated based upon the authors' industry knowledge of current regional rates paid by wood pellet manufacturers and pulp and paper companies, coupled with feedback from BC Hydro's bioenergy stakeholder engagement.
-As a result of this engagement the commodity price of hog fuel has been doubled in some regions, to reflect a price increase that would occur, where biomass fuel demand and competition is greatest.
+- Changes in Crown land harvest forecasts (AAC) based upon new government and industry analyses. - Changes in private land harvest forecasts based upon actual harvests experienced over the past five-years. - Updates on sawmill closures and curtailments. - Updates on new bioenergy plants and pellet plants start-ups. - All mid-term sawmill operating rates were adjusted to reflect the forecast availability of sawlogs in each region in the mid-term.
+Where deemed appropriate, future sawmill curtailments were forecast to balance sawlog supply with demand. - All regional fibre transfers and fibre imports from outside BC (logs, chips, sawdust, shavings and hog fuel) were updated based upon known purchase/sale agreements. - Biomass fibre demands resulting from BC Hydro's Phase 1 and Phase 2 Biomass Calls for Power, Integrated Power Offer, Community Based Biomass Call, and the Open Power Offer have been incorporated into the future fibre demands of the industry.
+All BC Hydro EPAs were assumed to continue operating over the 25 year period. - All estimates of delivered fibre costs were updated based upon the authors' industry knowledge of current regional rates paid by wood pellet manufacturers and pulp and paper companies.
+As a result: - The commodity price of hog fuel has increased in some regions, to reflect a price increase that would occur, where biomass fuel demand and competition is greatest.
+Other regions, such as the BC Coast, has witnessed a recent decline in hog fuel value due to a surplus supply. - Delivered log costs have increased substantially in BC relative to 2015.
+This is a result of: (i) overall increases in pricing in log markets, (ii) fewer logging contractors and truckers who are now able to charge a premium for their services and (iii) increasingly difficult operating terrain. - On a regional basis, several key biomass supply and/or demand changes have occurred since 2015, each of which impacts the availability of biomass to support electrical generation: